gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy sat in the pilot house while Aunt Naggie brought the *Guinevere* to life a few minutes later.
-Wales and Edson untied the staylines and secured the deck as efficiently as they had carried Uncle Jack down the gangplank to leave on the pier.
+Wales and Edson untied the staylines and secured the deck as efficiently as they had carried Uncle Jack down the gangplank to the pier.
 "I'll get you somethin' to eat just as soon as we're under way," Aunt Naggie promised over her shoulder.

 Iffy nodded.
 "Thanks, auntie."
 She was hungry,
-she realized,
+she realized.
-starving hungry.
+No, she was *starving*.

 Wales' voice came over the speaker.
 "All clear here."